zeroc-ice/ice/csharp/BuildInstructionsLinuxMacOS.md

 `lib/netstandard2.0` directory.

 You can skip the build of the test suite with the `BuildDist` target:
 ```
 dotnet msbuild msbuild/ice.proj /t:BuildDist
 ```

 ## Running the Tests

-*There is a bug in .NET Core Socket implementation that can cause failures when running the test suite, the bug has been fixed in .NET Core 2.0.4 available in [.NET Core daily builds][5]*
+*There is a bug in .NET Core 2.0.3 Socket implementation that can cause failures when running the test suite.
+This bug is fixed in the .NET Core 2.0.4 prerelease available from [.NET Core daily builds][5].*

 Python is required to run the test suite.
 Additionally, the Glacier2 tests require the Python module `passlib`, which you can install with the command:
 ```
 pip install passlib
 ```

 To run the tests, open a command window and change to the top-level directory.
 At the command prompt, execute:
 ```
 python allTests.py
 ```